 The Ashigaru Shiryokan Museum is located in the Nagamachi Samurai District, just a 5-minute walk south of the Korinbo bus stop.
-Buses from Kanazawa Station (Kenrokuen Exit) take about 10 minutes to reach Korinbo.
-You can take JR buses (covered by the Japan Rail Pass) or the Kanazawa Loop Bus, with a one-way fare of 210 yen.
+Buses from Kanazawa Station (Kenrokuen Exit) take about 10 minutes to get to Korinbo.
+You can take JR buses (covered by the Japan Rail Pass) or the Kanazawa Loop Bus, both with a one-way fare of 210 yen.

 Ashigaru Shiryokan Museum